No matter how fantastic a drummer you may be, you will undoubtedly struggle to get anywhere in the music industry without the help of others.

-Know exactly what particular skills you possess which will enable you to fulfill a role, and more importantly, give you an edge over the competition.
+Know exactly what particular skills you possess which will enable you to fulfil a role, and more importantly, give you an edge over the competition.

 If you know what you have to offer is valuable then you can be confident in yourself when promoting your services.

 3. Come Prepared